gpivaro/D3-Challenge/README.md

 ### D3 Dabbler

-Create a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.
+Create a scatter plot between two of the data variables such as `Healthcare vs. Poverty`.

 ![Part_1.png](Images/Part_1.png)